Genetic Phylogeny

 Some argue that this doesn't happen because the different sequences are equally beneficial or "optimal" if applied to the same organism.
 That is basically arguing that the differences are not in fact functional different, but are actually neutral with respect to a functional optimum.
 Again, that makes no sense in light of the evidence that the differences, in addition to the similarities, are maintained over time.
 If this neutral argument were correct, then the distribution of sequences would be more randomly distributed.
 In other words, it would not be so neatly nested.

-The evidence of functional maintenance over time is very strong evidence that the nested differences are not so much the result of common ancestry as they are the result of various functional needs of different organisms in different environments.
+The evidence of functional maintenance over time is very strong evidence that those sequences that still appear to be somewhat "nested" are not so much the result of common ancestry as they are the result of various functional needs of different organisms in different environments.
 The more different the overall phenotype combined with the overall environment, the more different one can expect the individual sequences of a great many genes and proteins to be.
 And, this is pretty much what we find in real life.

 Others have attempted to counter by suggesting that whales and dolphins should then be more similar to fish than to mammals since they live in the water instead of on land.
 Of course, the problem with this suggestion is that environment is not the only thing that plays into various genetic functional optimums.
 The other genes and the overall phenotype of the organism must also be considered.
 We should not expect the cytochrome c sequence of a dolphin to be the same a shark just because they both live in the same environment and eat many of the same things.
 Why?
 Because they have very different overall phenotypes.
 Also, we should not expect the cytochrome c sequence of a dolphin to be the same as that of a cow just because they are both classified as "mammals".
 Why? - Because they occupy very different environments and have a just a few differences in overall phenotype as well.